The set splittability problem: -Splittability criteria and characterizations

 Finally assume both (a) and (b) are false.
 Since (a) is false and $p\leq\frac12$ we have that $\nint{pc}+1\leq c$.
 On the other hand since (b) is false we either have (i) $pc\geq\frac12$, or else (ii) $pc<\frac12$ and all $pb_i+\frac12(pc-1+\rho_i)\geq0$.
 In case (i) we have $0\leq\nint{pc}\pm1\leq c$, which we have previously shown implies $\B$ is splittable.
 In case (ii) we have $\nint{pc}+1=1$ and moreover that the choice $\bar c=1$ leads to a valid solution for all $\bar b_i$.
 This concludes the proof. \end{proof}

-In the lemma, if any of the $p|B_i|$ is a half-integer, then $\B$ is splittable.
+We remark that in the previous lemma, if any of the $p|B_i|$ is a half-integer, then $\B$ is $p$-splittable.
 Indeed, in this case we can select the set target $t_i$ to make $\sum t_i$ even.
-We also record here that if case (b) of the lemma holds, then there is in fact a unique $i$ such that $2pb_i+pc-1+\rho_i<0$, and moreover we must have that $\rho_i<-1$, that $\epsilon_i>0$, and that the other two $\epsilon_j<0$.
+We also note that if case (b) of the lemma holds, then it is not difficult to see there is a unique $i$ such that $2pb_i+pc-1+\rho_i<0$, and moreover that $\rho_i<-1$, that $\epsilon_i>0$, and that the other two $\epsilon_j<0$.

 In the next result we consider the case when a collection $\B$ of three sets has elements of multiplicity~$1$.

 \begin{lem} Assume that $p\leq\frac12$, and let $\B=\{B_1,B_2,B_3\}$ be a given collection with $a_i,b_i,c$ as in Figure~\ref{fig:venn-regions}.
 Then provided at least one of the $a_i$ is sufficiently large, $\B$ is $p$-splittable. \end{lem}